tmorin/ceb/book/examples/ex-greeting.md

 ## Capture the name

-The target of the greeting is capture with the field `name` using the decorator `FieldBuilder.field` :
+The target of the greeting is captured with the field `name` using the decorator of `FieldBuilder` :

 ```typescript
 import {